CIS565-Fall-2023/Project1-CUDA-Flocking/README.md

 ![](images/FPS%20with%20Visualization%20OFF.svg)

 We see the performance of naive implementation is worse than grid searches.
 The coherent grid search implementation is the fastest, with a 3x speedup compared to the naive implementation with 5,000 boids.
 With more boids, we see more significant speedup.
 The coherent grid search is even 10x faster than the scattered grid search in 500,000 and 1,000,000 boids tests.

+Though with visualization on, the peek performance of the coherent grid search is lower than turning off the visualization.
+It could be argued that the visualization is the bottleneck, but the performance of the coherent grid search is still better than others.

 ### Block Size